Codeholics/codeholics/themes/pelican-theme-codeholics/README.md

 JINJA_ENVIRONMENT = {'extensions': ['jinja2.ext.i18n']}
 ```

-to your Pelican configuration, as this template can be
+To your Pelican configuration, as this template can be
 translated (see `Translations` below).
 You also
 need to activate a plugin that initializes the i18n jinja extension.
 One
-possibility is an up to date version of the
+possibility is an up-to-date version of the
 [`i18n_subsites`](https://github.com/getpelican/pelican-plugins/tree/master/i18n_subsites)
 plugin: